GLIMS-RGI/rgitools/docs/dems.rst

    incomplete DEMS.
 Indeed, we have to keep in mind that any kind of glacier bed inversion or glacier simulation based on ice-dynamics cannot deal with topographical artefacts.
-2. the acquisition date of the glacier outline must be as close as possible to the acquisition date of the DEM.
+2. the acquisition date of the DEM must be as close as possible to the acquisition date of the glacier outline (which is targeted to be around 2000 in RGI V6).
 3. preferably, the DEM source should be the same for neighboring glaciers.
 This implies that ideally, the DEM source should be chosen at the region or sub-region level.

 Currently, we are most confident in SRTM for all latitudes below 60° N and S.
-Almost gap free, the SRTM data aquisition date is also very concordant with the target date of the RGI outlines (around 2000).
+Almost gap free, the SRTM data aquisition date is also very concordant with the target date of the RGI outlines.

 For all other regions, more investigation is needed and your feedback is welcome.

 Global data availability
 ------------------------

+**rework this section, with reproduced images and tables: global overview on** **this page and region specific plots and tables on sub-pages**

 The following section shows a more detailed analysis of all the above mentioned DEMs with respect to the different RGI regions.